LorenzoTomaz/pybrownomics/README.md

 # PyBrownomics

-PyBronomics is a package with different tokenomics simulation models.
+PyBrownomics is a package with different tokenomics simulation models.